mahyaa21/mahyaa21/README.md

 # Hi there, I'm Mahya Kabiri 👋

 🌟 **Front-End Engineer** with 5 years of experience building responsive, maintainable, and user-friendly web applications.
-Skilled in **HTML, CSS, TypeScript**, and **React**, with experience collaborating in Scrum teams of 20+ members.
+Skilled in **HTML, CSS, TypeScript**, and **React**, with experience collaborating in Scrum teams.
 I’m passionate about designing intuitive interfaces that enhance user experience and engagement.

 ---